Industrial Hard Chrome

 The chemical deposition of nickel coating on a substrate by immersion in the appropriate plating solution.
 Electricity is not involved in this process, therefore, uniform deposits can easily be obtained which posses unique mechanical, chemical or magnetic properties.
 Electroless nickel provides better corrosion and chemical resistance, greater hardness, wear resistance and lubricity than electroplated nickel.

 Our Nickel line yields a semi-bright to bright finish which is ideal for high corrosion resistance with excellent ductibility.
-For those in need of nickel plated parts, our process offers plating uniformity on steel, stainless, aluminum, copper alloys and other metals.
+For those in need of nickel plated parts, our process offers plating uniformity on steel, stainless, copper alloys and other metals.

 A white, non-toxic, solderable, soft deposit useful for its resistance to corrosion and tarnish.
 Since tin is non-toxic, it is used as a coating on sheet steel for making “tin cans”, food handling equipment and contact parts for the electronic industry.